-Together with our partner Solar Buddy, www.solarbuddy.org we have been able to positively impact the lives of 300 children and their families living in energy poverty i nthe community.
+Together with our partner Solar Buddy, www.solarbuddy.org we have been able to positively impact the lives of 1000 primary and secondary school children and their families in neighboring communities living in energy poverty.
 These children will for the first time be able to safely study with a Solar Buddy solar lamp after dark.
 Up to now people in the community have had no access to electricity and have relied entirely on kerosene lamps, candles and wood which impacts negatively on health, education, the environment and perpetuates the cycle of poverty.
 Solar Buddy is generously donating a further 1000 solar lamps in 2019 so that every child in the wider community and their families will have access to safe lighting after dark.
 Knitters from the community will be able to continue working productively, enhancing their income earning capacity after dark and families will have light to cook by , whilst their children can study and read.
 This is a truly life changing outcome for the entire community.

 Dyed Yarn – Building entrepreneurial opportunities for the knitters

 Together with our partner, ( a generous Australian donor who wishes to remain anonymous), the knitters have received 500 kilos of dyed cotton yarn from South Africa worth AUD12 000.
 This partnership will ensure continued long term sustainability for the project.
 A group of 40 knitters have completed a training course in Basic Business Management skills gaining certification.
 The Knit for Life team in Australia will guide and assist in transitioning the current model back to complete ownership and responsibility by the knitters to manage and grow their own small business collaboratively.